bxparks/AUnit/README.md

 a microcontroller does not normally provide a command line environment.
-However, if the AUnit test program is compiled under EpoxyDuino, the standard Unix command line parameters (`argc` and `argv`)  become available through the `extern int epoxy_argc` and `extern const char* const* argv` global variables.
+However, if the AUnit test program is compiled under EpoxyDuino, the standard Unix command line parameters (`argc` and `argv`)  become available through the `extern int epoxy_argc` and `extern const char* const* epoxy_argv` global variables.
 These allow the `TestRunner` class to provide command line flags and arguments as follows:

 ```bash
 $ ./test.out --help